elifesciences/bigquery-views-manager/README.md

 Main features:

 * Synchronize BigQuery Views between GCP and local file system
-* Materialize Views (by running a view and saving it to a table)
+* Materialize Views (by running a view and saving it to a table):
+  * [BigQuery Materialized Views](https://cloud.google.com/bigquery/docs/materialized-views-intro) are now available as Pre-GA

 ## Pre-requisites